tajacks/running-servers/src/chapters/01-introduction/01-02-this-guide.md

 Hello, world!
 {% endcodefile %}

-It will be clear if the file is meant to be replaced entirely, partially edited, or something else.
+It will be clear if the file is meant to be replaced entirely, partially edited, or is presented simply for reference.
 ### Callouts

 Callouts draw attention to important information.
 There are three types: